 - Thank your business partners!
 While bonding with your customers, do not forget your cooperation partners and colleagues.
 Send out a greeting campaign saying how much you appreciate your associates and express a wish to continue working with them in the future.

-How to turn Black Friday into Golden Friday?
+How to turn Black Friday into Golden Friday – Black Friday, November 24

-If you are reading this article, you have probably already realized the benefits that email marketing can bring to your business.
-But did you know that last year on Black Friday, email marketing generated more than a quarter of all online sales?
+If you are reading this article, you have probably already realized the benefits that holiday email marketing can bring to your business.
+But did you know that on Black Friday, email marketing can generate more than a quarter of all online sales?
 In comparison, social media was only responsible for 1.7% of Black Friday sales.

 Cyber Monday is considered the biggest online shopping day of the year.
 However, this conception is slowly getting outdated as Black Friday emails show a 38% higher open rate than Cyber Monday emails.
 Black Friday and Cyber Monday offer the perfect opportunity for your customers to get the majority of Christmas presents in time – do not hesitate to remind them about that!